 Alan was such a critical member of the Vashon birding and nature community, that it's hard to imagine our world without him.
 Alan was a wonderful person and a real gift to the community, most especially to those of us involved with Audubon and birds.
 Alan was a key supporter of our chapter, teaching classes, leading field trips, manning the Strawberry Festival Booth, participating in the Christmas Bird Count and the list goes on.
 What a loss for his family, and for all of us.

-There will be a memorial gathering at Camp Burton Lodge on Sunday, October 9 in the afternoon.
-If you would like to celebrate Alan, please send a donation in his name to Vashon Audubon and/or Vashon Land Trust.
+If you would like to celebrate Alan, his family has asked that you please send a donation in his name to Vashon Audubon and/or Vashon Land Trust.